Land0fChocolate/NewEmeraldRomHack/README.md

 - Origin move selection has a visual cursor bug when normal moves are selected, cursor selects 3rd or 4th move, return to main fight menu and then choose Origin move.
 - Some Pokemon in PC boxes have the top left corner of their front sprite snipped off.
 (Dodrio, Alakazam, Kyogre, Lanturn, Aerodactyl, Flygon, Salamence and more)
 - Move relearner doesn't list all of the possible moves to relearn, only the first ~15.
-- When picking a rental Pokemon at the Battle Factory, one of the options may be a ?.
-(May be fixed)
+- When picking a rental Pokemon at the Battle Factory, one of the options may be a ?. (may be fixed, requires further testing to make sure)

 *Really bad bugs*
 - Using Giga Impact in a contest freezes the game.
+- HP bar in battle may look weird, starting with a ?.
+When hit it may start subtracting at over a thousand health and looks like it drops down to 100% health.
+Visual error, looks like a full HP bar but not. (may be fixed, requires further testing to make sure)
 - Rarely, a party Pokemon may turn into a bad egg during battles.
 Cause unknown.
 Seems to happen with switching.
-Recommend to keep a lot of save files for safety.
+Recommend to keep a lot of save files for safety. (may be fixed, requires further testing to make sure)
 	- Note: Bad Eggs mean that the Pokémon data checksum is invalid.
 Something is corrupting the Pokémon data.
 	- Note for players: Restart immediately if bad egg appears.
 They cannot hatch or be removed.